davewilton/generator-ecl-wab-widget/README.md

 ## About

 This generator scaffolds out the boilerplate files that are need each time you create a new custom WebApp Builder widget.
+The structure is designed to remove dependancy on the WAB to enable tests to be easily written and allow rapid development testing within the html test page.
+It creates

 * TypeScript Widgets.
 * Pure dojo widget inside the esri WAB BaseWidget.
 * Jasmine tests in TypeScript.
 * A test page with the dojo widget for development outside of the WAB.

-The structure is designed to remove dependancy on the WAB to enable tests to be easily written and allow rapid development testing within the html test page.

 ![Screenshot](https://raw.githubusercontent.com/davewilton/generator-ecl-wab-widget/master/docs/images/generator-interface.png)